jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 **Figure R7 | Comparison of ratios of alignments to Bacterial/Archaeal/Viral reference sequences vs. Eukaryotic reference sequences between different groups of humans.** Ratios are based on the number of reads aligned the NCBI nt (2017) database using MALT.
 Y-axis is log10 scaled.
 Ancient sample groups are 'pre-agricultural' and 'pre-antibiotic' humans and are taken from skeletal remains, whereas Modern Day Human calculus and HMP plaque samples come from living individuals.
 Colours correspond to calculus host genus.
 Colours correspond to calculus host genus.
 Orange: _Homo_; Grey: non-calculus.

+---

 <a id="r8-preservation-screening"></a>
 ## R8 Preservation Screening

+A crucial part of any ancient DNA study is to control for preservation of the DNA content of any analysed samples.
+Due to taphonomic processes, the original endogenous DNA can be come very degraded and also entire lost.
+This can lead to samples containing only contaminant DNA and thus cause major skews and complications in downstream analysis.
+ Th
 <a id="r81-cumulative-proportion-decay-plots"></a>
-### R8.1 Cumulative Proportion Decay Plots
+### R8.1 Cumulative Percent Decay Plots

-The OTU table itself does not give us much information about the oral signature.
+The MALT OTU table(s) alone does not give us much information about the genetic preservation of the original oral signature within each individual.

-Instead I came up with a simple visualisation to show how abundant the oral signal in the samples are.
-This visualisation needs two things: an OTU table from MEGAN at species level and a database of taxa with their 'sources'.
+To get a rapid idea of the level of identifiable oral taxa in each individual, I came up with a simple visualisation, based on the decay of the fraction of oral taxa identified when looking fro most to least abundant taxa within a sample, to show how abundant the oral signal in the samples are.
+The concept is further described in the main publication, but a schematic on how to interpret them can be seen here:

-We have already generated the OTU above.

-For the database, you can follow the steps as recorded in `02-scripts.backup/013-Organism_Isolation_Source_Database_Generation.Rmd`.
-The database also requires manual curation over time.
-This database itself can be seen under `06-additional_data_files` under Data R16, or stored under `00-documentation` as `07-master_oralgenome_isolationsource_database.tsv`

-With these OTU table and the database, the R notebook `02-scripts.backup/014-cumulative_proportion_decay_curves.Rmd` shows you how to generate the visualisation.

-The resulting list(s) of individuals passing or failing to pass this threshold can be seen in `06-additional_data_files` under Data R17 or `04-analysis/screening/cumulative_decay.backup`
+---

 ![Schematic of how Cumulative Percentage Decay Plots Work](05-images/Figure_R08_SCE_CumulativeDecay_Schematic/CumulativeDecay_Schematic.png)

 **Figure R8 | Schematic diagram of a cumulative percent decay method of preservation assessment.** **a** example curves of a theoretical sample consisting of purely oral taxa (top left), and a theoretical sample containing no oral taxa (top right).
 For the archaeological samples, a well-preserved sample (bottom left) will consist mostly of oral taxa but may include uncharacterised or contaminant taxa leading to a non-linear relationship, but remaining above an oral taxon fraction percent of 50% (as identified in modern plaque samples).
 An archaeological sample (bottom right) with no endogenous oral content will have few oral taxa, and may have occasional modern contaminants resulting in a non-linear relationship. **b** a representation of the method for calculating the rank from which to begin assessing whether a sample decay curve goes above the 'well-preserved' fraction threshold, accounting for high variation in mixed preservation samples with both oral and non-oral/uncharacterised taxa at higher ranks.
 Given the large differences between the initial ranks due to small denominators, a 'burn-in' like procedure is applied.
 The rank at which the difference change between each subsequent rank does not exceed the standard deviation of all rank differences, is set as the rank from which, it is assessed whether the sample curve exceeds the preservation threshold (here 50% for the NCB nt OTU table).
 A curve that does not exceed this threshold at any point from this rank onwards, is considered not to have sufficient preservation for downstream analysis.

+---

+This visualisation requires two objects: an OTU table from MEGAN at species level (generated [above](#r721-megan-running)) and a database of taxa with their 'sources'.

+To generate the database or oral taxa, I used the steps outlined in the notebook `02-scripts.backup/013-Organism_Isolation_Source_Database_Generation.Rmd`.

+> Note that database also requires manual curation over time as more taxa are identified and the isolation sources reported.

+This database used in this study can be seen under `06-additional_data_files` under Data R16, or stored under `00-documentation` as `07-master_oralgenome_isolationsource_database.tsv`

+To actually generate the visualisations, the R notebook `02-scripts.backup/014-cumulative_proportion_decay_curves.Rmd` describes how to calculate the percent decay curves, including burn-in calculations and to display the curves.

+The resulting list(s) of individuals passing or failing to pass this threshold can be seen in `06-additional_data_files` under Data R17 or `04-analysis/screening/cumulative_decay.backup`

+---

 ![Cumulative Percentage Decay Plots for calculus and comparative sources](05-images/Figure_R09_SCA_CumulativePercentageDecayPlots/SuppFigSX_CumulativePercentDecay_ntRefseqCombined_titlesfixed_EDIT.png)

 **Figure R9 | Cumulative percent decay plots of fraction of oral taxa across taxa ordered by abundance rank.** Taxonomic assignment against the: **a** NCBI nt database, and **b** a custom NCBI RefSeq database showing a large number of calculus samples displayed greater levels of preservation (blue), and although a smaller number do not pass the estimated preservation threshold (red).
 Plots are limited to 250 rank positions (x-axis) for visualization purposes.
 Thresholds are selected based on observations that all sources and controls do not increase about 50% (nt) and 65% (RefSeq) of fraction of oral taxon.
 Point at which the per-sample threshold is considered is based on when the fluctuation of the fraction of oral taxa (i.e. fraction difference between a taxon and next abundant taxon) does not exceed the standard deviation of all differences of the rank.

+---

 **Table R1 | Summary of sample counts passing preservation thresholds as implemented in the cumulative percent decay method.** Preservation was assessed using the cumulative percent decay method with the fluctuation burn-in threshold based on the MALT OTU tables.